 The /usgs/pkgs/local/ part of the path should not be hard-coded, as the macs have ISIS third parties installed at /opt/usgs/.

 Licenses should also be available in the /opt/usgs/ area for copying from, or obtain the licenses from a linux prog's /usgs/pkgs/local/v00X area.

-#5 Updated by Ian Humphrey 10 months ago
+#5 Updated by Ian Humphrey about 1 year ago

 - Status changed from Resolved to Feedback

 Instead of defining THIRDPARTYLICPATH as /usgs/pkgs/local/$(ISISLOCALVERSION)/license, I think you could define it as $(ISIS3LOCAL)/license ?

 I would change the = to := so that the right side is immediately expanded when assigning to THIRDPARTYLICPATH